Camelot314/getting-started-windows/README.md

    <img src="env_vars.png">

+### Checking git is added to path
-3. Open a terminal and check to see if git is installed and added to the path with the following command.
+Open a terminal and check to see if git is installed and added to the path with the following command.
    ```
    git --version
    ```